 In an uncontested divorce, especially one that has been rushed and is complex, the parties may overlook certain assets.
 Below is a list of commonly overlooked assets in divorce cases:

-- Timeshares: Although timeshares are often worth less than what is still owned on them, they still have some value if used by either party.
+- Timeshares: Although timeshares are often worth less than what is still owed on them, they still have some value if used by either party.
 Also, if the timeshare is paid for, the parties may decide to sell the timeshare.
-However, if the timeshare is has negative equity, many parties may decide to let it be foreclosed on, or they may mutually agree to maintain it and make a decision at later time.
+However, if the timeshare has negative equity, many parties may decide to let it be foreclosed on, short sold, or they may mutually agree to maintain it and make a decision at later time.

 - Prepaid Insurance: Prepaid insurance policies should not be overlooked since all payments are made in advance and the coverage has an intrinsic value.
 It is recommended that the parties consider these policies to be assets to be allocated to one party or other in the divorce.